Hermite spectral method for the inelastic Boltzmann equation: Inelastic Boltzmann equation and Hermite spectral method

+The behavior of inelastic gas flow can be described by the general form of the Boltzmann equation as follows \cite{Brilliantov}:

-where $f(t, \bx, \bv)$ is the distribution function, which depends on time $t\in\bbR^+$, physical space $\bx\in\bbR^3$ and particle velocity $\bv\in\bbR^3$. $\Kn$ is the Knudsen number indicating the ratio of the mean free path to $\mQ$ is the quadratic inelastic collision operator, which takes the form
+where $f(t, \bx, \bv)$ is the distribution function, depending on time $t\in\bbR^+$, physical space $\bx\in\bbR^3$ and particle velocity $\bv\in\bbR^3$. $\Kn$ is a non-dimensionalization parameter that reflects the gas properties and the reference length.
+The nonlinear quadratic collision operator $\mQ$ models the effects of inelastic collisions.

-This collision operator describes the inelastic collision between two particles.
-Suppose two particles with velocity pair $(\bv,\sv)$ are going to collide.
-Under the assumption of inelastic collision, the post-collision velocity pair $(\bv',\sv')$ can be expressed as \cite{Brilliantov}
+When particles with velocities $(\bv, \sv)$ collide, the post-collision velocity pair $(\bv',\sv')$ can be expressed using the $\sigma$-representation \cite{Brilliantov, Carrillo2021}:

-where $\sigma$ is a unit vector in $S^2$, $e\in[0,1]$ is the restitution coefficient indicating the inelasticity.
-During the collisions, we can derive the conservation of momentum
+where $\sigma$ is a unit vector in $S^2$, and $e\in[0,1]$ represents the restitution coefficient.
+During collisions, the conservation of momentum can be derived as